huntpie/FDA_Recalls_Algorand/README.md

 # FDA_Recalls_Algorand

-Python script to pull OpenFDA Data for Food_Recalls for December 1st.
+Python script to pull OpenFDA Data for Food_Recalls from Dec 1st to Dec 2nd 2020

+- Parse metadata number to see how many results the APi does
-Break results JSON data in half to fit in 1KB of Algo notefield
+- Break results JSON data in half to fit in 1KB of Algo notefield

-Label first half of data
+- Label first half of data with - Label second half of data

-Use python sdk to encode data into txn
+Use python sdk and a new python script to make a pay transaction contract

-Label second half of data

-Encode JSON into uint8 array (if this is possible?)

-Place Encoded uint8 array into txn note of TEAL program

-Send a payment txn to receiver address

-Use indexer from Algorand to find all transactions with "FDA Food Recalls" string in notefield
+-Place DataExtraction first json_results variable into notefield

+Use python sdk for indexer

+-Use indexer to search for prefix

 Future implementations